amobiz/json-normalizer/README.md

 ##### `data`
 The JSON data object.
 ##### `options`
+###### `options.loader` | `options.loaders`
 Optional.
-Currently only accepts a loader or an array of loaders.
-###### `options.loader` | `options.loaders`
 A loader or an array of loaders that help loading remote schemas.
 Loaders are tested in the order listed.
+###### `options.ignoreUnknownProperties`
+Optional.
+Allow ignore unknown properties.
+###### `options.gatheringProperties`
+Optional.
+Change default gathering name.
+Default was "`others`".
 #### `callback`
-The callback function with `function(err, detail)` signature that the normalizer delivers the normalized JSON object to.
+The callback function with `function(err, result)` signature that the normalizer delivers the normalized JSON value object to.
 Called with null context.
 #### Returns
 No return value.
 #### Example